mattfelske/service-messaging/README.md

 > npm start

 The application can be reached on http://localhost;8001, or online at http://test-jeragroup.ca:8001.

-_Please note that Chrome is netorious for redirecting to https, but Chrome still works in Incognito mode.
+**Please note that Chrome is notorious for redirecting to https, but Chrome still works in Incognito mode.**

 ### TO DOs